akarshippili/golang/concurrency/notes.md

 1. fan-in model
 2. fan-out model

-### whole idea is that we can balance out level of concurrency to many app effecient.
+### whole idea is that we can balance out level of concurrency to make our app/programs effecient.
 <br/>

 ### In go workers -> goroutines and they use channels to communicate to implement concurrency.